 Sometimes I add it to a stew, make bruschettas or add it to pizzas.
-I also use pesto as a sandwich’s spread to instantly boost its flavor instead of using mayonnaise.
+I also use this delicious pesto sauce as sandwich’s spread to instantly boost its flavor instead of using mayonnaise.

 Jump to: